 I think it is critical that locals have the opportunity to show conference delegates the Tajamar site and other areas in the Yucatan Peninsula.
 Show us – warts and all – examples ofresponsible travel and tourism.

 And please do not wait until the event begins. #Tajamar is trending, so let’s focus attention on Mexico’s biodiversity now.
-There are many stories to be told, some very positive, some less so (again, see warts and all).
+There are many stories to be told, some very positive, some less so.
 What’s most important is that we listen and learn.

 In the case of Tajamar, a forest is not destroyed overnight.
 Who were we not listening to?
 How do we minimize the risk of future ecocides?
 What are the other questions we should be asking?